Epsilon-nets, unitary designs and random quantum circuits: Summary of main results

 We apply the results established above in the context of quantum computing.
 To this end we use additional ingredient which follows from Theorem 6 of \cite{Varju2013} (see Section \ref{sec:mixingOP} and Theorem \ref{thm:Varju} for the translation of representation-theoretic concepts to the formalism of tensor expanders).
 Specifically, the spectral gap of the moment operator $T_{\nu,t}$ associated to a measure $\nu$ supported on a universal gate-set $\G$ closes not faster than $\frac{A}{\log(t)^2}$.
 Note that the above relies solely on universality of $\G$ \ so that the assumptions made e.g. in \cite{Bourgain2011} on algebraic entries of gates and the property that $\G$ is symmetric (i.e. $\h{V}\in\G$ implies $\h{V}^{-1}\in\G$) are not relevant.
 Leveraging this and the recent results of \cite{SK2017,SK2017bis}, it is possible to prove that universality of of \emph{any} gate-set $\G$ is equivalent to being $\delta$-approximate $t_\ast$-expander, where $\delta<1$ and $t_\ast$ depends solely on $d$.
 This finding complements recent results \cite{Zimboras2015,OZ2017} that classified semi-simple compact Lie subgroups of $\U(d)$ in terms of their second order commutants).

 Finally, we use the above strong spectral gap results of Varju to show the following two results which are relevant to theoretical underpinnings of quantum computing.

 \begin{Result}[Non-constructive inverse-free Solovay-Kitaev] Let $\G\subset\U(d)$ be a universal gate-set in $\U(d)$ (not necessarily symmetric i.e. $\h{V}\in\G$ \emph{does not} imply $\h{V}^{-1}\in\G$).
 Then, every unitary channel $\h{U}$ can be approximated by sequences of gates from $\G$ of length $l\approx \log(\frac{1}{\ep})^3$. \end{Result} The formal proof can be found in Section \ref{sec:sequances}.
 We note that Result \ref{res:SKinv} does not give a constructive algorithm to find the approximating sequence of gates.
-Our last result shows that approximate $t$-designs can be generated efficiently by local random circuits without assuming inverses and algebraic entries.
+Furthermore, we note that the scaling $l\approx \log(\frac{1}{\ep})^3$ is not optimal and for specific gate sets (with nonvanishing spectral gap) Our last result shows that approximate $t$-designs can be generated efficiently by local random circuits without assuming inverses and algebraic entries.
 The formal proof is given Section \ref{sec:randCIRC}. \begin{Result} Let $\G$ be a set of universal two-qudit gates.
 Consider two types of random circuits on line of $n$ qudits \cite{BHH2016}. \begin{itemize} \item \emph{Local random circuits}: we pick uniformly at random two neighboring qudits, and apply gate chosen from $\G$ according to uniform measure $\nu_\G$.
 We denote the resulting distribution by $\nu_{loc}(\G)$. \item \emph{Parallel random circuits}: we apply with probability $1/2$ either $U_{12}\otimes U_{34}\otimes\ldots \otimes U_{n-1,n}$ or $U_{23}\otimes U_{45}\otimes\ldots \otimes U_{n-2,n-1}$, where each $U_{ij}$ is picked independently from $\G$ according to $\nu_\G$.
 We denote the resulting distribution by $\nu_{par}(\G)$. \end{itemize} Let $l_{loc,Haar}$ ($l_{par,Haar}$) be lengths of random local (parallel) circuits which are $\delta$-approximate t-expanders, where instead of $\nu_\G$ we take Haar measure over two-qudit gates.
 There exist a constant $C(\G)$ such that if

 then, the corresponding random circuits ($\nu_{loc}(\G)^{\ast l_{loc}}$ and $\nu_{par}(\G)^{\ast l_{par}}$ ) are $\delta$-approximate $t$-expanders.

 Note that in \cite{BHH2016} it was shown that local (parallel) random quantum circuits with Haar distributed gates of lengths satisfying